SMPTE/ris-osvp-metadata-camdkit/index.md

 The list shall contain at least one Distortion object, and in each object the radial and tangential coefficients shall each be real numbers.

-### `distortionOverscan`

-#### Description

-Overscan factor on lens distortion.
-Overscan may be provided by the producer but can also be overriden or calculated by the consumer.
-Note this should be the maximum of both projection-matrix-based and field-of- view-based rendering as per the OpenLensIO documentation.

-#### Units

-None

-#### Sampling

-Regular

-#### Constraints

-The parameter shall be a real number >= 1.

-### `undistortionOverscan`

-#### Description

-Overscan factor on lens undistortion.
-Overscan may be provided by the producer but can also be overriden or calculated by the consumer.
-Note this should be the maximum of both projection-matrix-based and field-of- view-based rendering as per the OpenLensIO documentation.

-#### Units

-None

-#### Sampling

-Regular

-#### Constraints

-The parameter shall be a real number >= 1.

 ### `distortionOffset`